Stanley, Falkland Islands

 Falkland Islands Government

-Following a successful bidding process, One Creative Environments Ltd. (One) was commissioned to provide a RIBA Stage 2 concept design and associated feasibility study for a new care facility in the Falkland Islands.
-The designs needed to be both attractive and non-institutional in presentation and deliver the highest standards for people living with a disability or dementia.
+Following a successful bidding process, One Creative Environments Ltd. (One) was commissioned to provide a RIBA Stage 2 concept design and associated feasibility study for a new extra care facility in the Falkland Islands.
+The designs needed to be both attractive and non-institutional in presentation and deliver the highest standards.

 The Falkland Islands, Stanley, is a picturesque island with unhindered views of the South Atlantic Ocean providing the perfect setting for an architecture of healthcare that is both contemporary yet respectful to the sensitive surrounding.

-A team from One visited the Falkland Islands to undertake a valuable and intensive week of site visits, stakeholder meetings and workshops to form a fully robust brief and ensure all parties were clear.
+A team from One visited the Falkland Islands to undertake a valuable and intensive week of site visits, stakeholder meetings and workshops to form a fully robust brief and ensure all parties were clear from the outset.

 A welcoming atmosphere was essential to the design within an environment that could not only be enjoyed by the residents but also by the wider community.
 The feasibility study findings demonstrated that an innovative 3600m² single storey care facility could in fact successfully be delivered within budget on site using a modular construction system within budget that blended into the natural surroundings.